aws-samples/jenkins-cloudformation-deployment-example/README.md

 ```

 ## Create Cross-Account IAM Roles

+Cross-account IAM roles allow customers to securely grant access to AWS resources in their account to a third party, while retaining the ability to control and audit who is accessing their AWS account.

 - Create an IAM role that has a common name in each target account.
 The role name we've created for use is called `AWSCloudFormationStackExecutionRole`.
 The role must have permissions to perform CloudFormation actions and any actions pertaining to the resources that will be created.
 In our case, we will be creating and S3 Bucket using CloudFormation.
 - This IAM role must also have an established trust relationship to the Shared Services account.
 In this case, the Jenkins Agent will be granted the ability to assume the role of the particular target account from the Shared Services account.
 See the images below.